-Our projects are supported by funding we source from government and non-government bodies, philanthropic organisations, and individual donations from the community.
-We also direct income from our cookbook sales and our sister company Impact EMS to our local and international projects.
+Our projects are supported by funding we source from government and non-government bodies, philanthropic organisations and individual donations from the community.
+We also direct income from our cookbook sales to our local and international projects.
 In fact, profits from cookbook sales have enabled us to support our Compost Toilet Project in Kenya and the Local Harvest Project in Australia.

 Our Local Projects

 • engage people in learning about sustainable food production and how they can help to shape a fair and sustainable food system for all

 • reconnect people with where their food comes from, and encourage them to use their consumer dollar to influence change